SniperChicken32/SapienGameEngine/README.md

 # SapienGameEngine
-An openGL based game engine with physics support
+An openGL based game engine with physics support as well as an actor based AI system

 * Rendering system (complete)
 * Physics support by ReactPhysics3D
 * Audio support
-* AI (in progress)
+* AI system (in progress)